kunpai/codocbench/README.md

-# CoDocBench: : A Dataset for Code-Documentation Alignment in Software Maintenance
+# CoDocBench: A Dataset for Code-Documentation Alignment in Software Maintenance

 This repository contains the CoDocBench dataset, a dataset for code-documentation alignment in software maintenance.
 The dataset is composed of 4,573 code-documentation pairs extracted from 200 open-source Python projects.

-## Setup
+## Dataset Description

 To use the CoDocBench dataset mentioned in the paper, you can find the dataset in the `dataset` folder.
+The folder contains the following files:

+1. `codocbench.jsonl`: The main dataset file containing 4573 code-documentation pairs.
+2. `test.jsonl`: The test dataset file containing 2273 code-documentation pairs from a random selection of 50% of the projects.
+3. `train.jsonl`: The training dataset file containing 2300 code-documentation pairs from the remaining 50% of the projects.

 The dataset is in JSONL format, and each line contains a JSON file with the following fields:

 ``` json
 {